Coronavirus: Boris Johnson orders new national lockdown | DW | 04.01.2021

 "The weeks ahead will be the hardest yet but I really do believe that we're entering the last phase of the struggle," Johnson said.

-In Scotland, First Minister Nicola Sturgeon earlier on Monday imposed a stringent lockdown starting Tuesday and expected to last until the end of January.
+In Scotland, First Minister Nicola Sturgeon earlier on Monday imposed a lockdown expected to last until the end of January.

 wmr,ipj/nm (Reuters, AFP, AP)